Reference

 If the structuring element B

-is equivalent to a simple hyper-rectangular sliding window (which is the case by default), the much faster van Herk-Gil-Werman algorithm is used and the operation can be done in-place.
+is true, the much faster van Herk-Gil-Werman algorithm is used and the operation can be done in-place.
 That is, A

 and Amin